E. J. Stewart: Oregon State

 From 1911 to 1916, Stewart was the head coach of the men's basketball team at Oregon State, then known as Oregon Agricultural College.
 In his five seasons as the head basketball coach at OAC, Stewart posted a record of 67–33.

 While at Oregon State, he also coached the Oregon State Beavers baseball team during the 1912 season.
 He coached the team to a 5–9 record.

 Pulling the triple threat for Oregon State, Stewart also coached the Oregon State Beavers football team from 1913 to 1915.
 In football, he compiled a 15–5–5 record.

 Nebraska

-From 1916 to 1917, Stewart was the head coach of the University of Nebraska football team.
+From 1916 to 1917, Stewart was the head coach of the Nebraska Cornhuskers football team.
 In his two seasons at the helm, he led the team to the Missouri Valley Intercollegiate Athletic Association title each year and posted an 11–4 record overall.
 After the conclusion of the 1917 football season, Stewart took over as head basketball coach and remained in that capacity from 1917 to 1919.
 He coached the Cornhuskers to a 17–14 record over those two seasons.